LAKEWOOD CENTER

 Montgomery Ward opened a 2-level (155,000 square foot) LAKEWOOD CENTER store on March 3, 1973.
 This was built on the site of the old Butler Brothers, on the north end of the mall.
 In the same year, the New York City-based MaceRich Company bought LAKEWOOD CENTER.

 MaceRich started a 10 million dollar refurbishment in May 1977.
 This consisted of enclosing the north and south concourses and filling in several mall entryways with new retail space.
-A grand opening for the newly-enclosed complex was held on June 22, 1978.
+A grand opening for the newly-enclosed mall was held on June 22, 1978.
 The project had added sixty-two stores to the tenant list and repositioned LAKEWOOD CENTER as one of the premier shopping venues in Greater Los Angeles.

 This "buy and rebuild" concept was a new field of endeavor for Macerich, now based in Santa Monica, California.
 Up to this time, the company had been concerned with developing small strip shopping centers and managing B-grade malls.
 With the success of the LAKEWOOD redevelopment, Macerich gained the retail industry nickname of Mall Doctor.

 The existing Lakewood Center 4 was gutted and expanded into a state-of-the-art, 16-screen venue.
 It re-opened, as the Lakewood Center Stadium 16, on March 19, 1999.
 The Lakewood Center South was shuttered in June 2008 and rebuilt into a fitness club.
-Meanwhile, a turn of the century renovation had reconfigured the mall's East Wing.
-During the 36 million dollar project, a new 1-level (80,000 square foot) Mervyn's was built, which was dedicated in August of the year 2000.

 The original Mervyn's was gutted and sectioned into an extended mall corridor, with stores on either side.
 Its second level became the Terrace Cafes Food Court.
 This 14-bay facility included California Chicken Roasters, China Inn, Garden Gourmet, Gengis Khan, Great Steak & Potato, Hot Dog on a Stick, L.A.
 Italian Kitchen, McTreats, Oishii Kitchen and Volcano Tea House.